SharinaS/Cloud-Engineering-Fundamentals/cors.md

 A way to bypass Same-Origin Policy - One way the server at the other end (not the client code in the browser) can relax the same-origin policy.

-CORS allows restricted resources on Domain A's web page to be requested from Bomain B - outside Domain A.
+CORS allows restricted resources on Domain A's web page to be requested from Domain B - outside Domain A.

 * ie, fonts on the webpage